 Frederick Residence, Arlington, Virginia

 New, approximately 2,500 square-foot residence set on a very steep, densely wooded site.
 This is a “daddy long-legs” house as it steps up an almost 45-degree slope.
-This allowed us to reserve a number of mature oak trees and build within them.
+This allowed us to preserve a number of mature oak trees and build within them.
 A six-story stair tower connects five different levels of the house.
 The stair is designed to accept a future lift, if required.
 The front door is at the second level and the major living/sleeping areas are on the third and fourth levels.
 The trellising around the building provides a relief in massing as well as a staging area during construction.
-The structure is concrete, steel beams and cables plywood diaphragms and wood.
+The structure is concrete, steel beams and cables, plywood diaphragms and wood.
 The exterior finish materials are stucco, metal and asphalt shingles.